Abood2284/flutter_04_expenseTracker/README.md

 4. Commit and push
 5. Wait for your Pull request to get merged

+# File Structure
+lib
+|
+|--main.dart -> Holds the main Structure and body of the app
+|
+|--widgets/
+          |--adaptive_flat_button.dart  -> Holds the common flat button for both platforms used in new_transaction file
+          |--chart_bar.dart ->  Holds the chart bar with additional information about amount spend and weekdays
+          |--chart.dart -> Generates 7 chat_bar dynamically based on weekdays available
+          |--new_transaction.dart -> Adds a new transaction to the transaction list
+          |--transaction_item.dart -> holds the card which displays the single transaction
+          |--transaction_list.dart -> Responsible for dynamically generating transaaction lists via constructor of transacitem

+|--models/
+          |--chartDetails.dart -> Holds the model/skeleton of what to be added in our chart
+          |--transaction.dart -> Holds the skeleton of each transaction
 # What I learned from this Module

 ### Flutter Fundamentals